apache/tvm-rfcs/rfcs/0105-sycl-backend.md

 SYCL emerged in 2015 as a high-level abstraction layer for OpenCL.
 After the SYCL 2020 specification, OpenCL is no longer the only low-level backend for SYCL.
 Although it has appeared for a short time, SYCL has always received attention from the industry.
 SYCL is a standard that has some different implementations, such as Intel® oneAPI DPC++, ComputeCpp, HipSYCL, NeoSYCL, and triSYCL.

+Due to the excellent expression ability of TVM TensorIR, it is possible to build a SYCL backend around TensorIR.
 Based on this background, we propose this RFC to add the SYCL backend, enhancing the compatibility and portability of TVM across different types of accelerators.

 # Guide-level explanation